robocomp/robocomp/doc/apriltags.md

     ID:11-20 = 0.17   #tag size in meters                       //Tags numbers 11-20 real size in meters ID:21-30 = 0.17   #tag size in meters                       //Tags numbers 21-30 real size in meters

+AprilTagsFamily is a set of tags, There are different families like 36h10,25h9,16h5 however *tagCodes36h11* is recommended.
 Each tag has an ID that is printed inside the surrounding square using Hamming code.
-Instructions to print tags can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
+Instructions to print tags and other tag families can be found [here](http://april.eecs.umich.edu/wiki/index.php/AprilTags).
 The algorithm needs the real size of the tag to estimate its position and orientation in space.
-We can give the component tags of different sizes, as long as they correspond to different ranges of IDs, as specified in the configuration file above.
+We can give the component tags of different sizes, As long as they correspond to different ranges of IDs, as specified in the configuration file above.

 ##Starting the component
 To start the component we need a real camera connected to the cameraV4lComp component or the RCIS simulator started with a file that includes virtual tags, such as *simpleworld.xml*.
-Once RCIS is up and running, it will provide the RGBD.idsl interface (not Camera.idsl for now) at port 10096, which is what the configuration file states.
-To avoid changing the *generic_config* file in the repository, we can copy it to the component's home directory, so changes will remain untouched by future git pulls:
+Once RCIS is up and running, It will provide the RGBD.idsl interface (not Camera.idsl for now) at port 10096, which is what the configuration file states.
+To avoid changing the *generic_config* file in the repository, We can copy it to the component's home directory, So changes will remain untouched by future git pulls:

     cp ~/robocomp/components/robocomp-robolab/components/apriltagsComp
     cp /etc/generic_config config